 I Tried a Tampon...
 And I Liked It!

 Yep, you heard it right, I half-quoted Katy Perry to express my acceptance of tampons.
-You see, I was always curious to try tampons; how do they work, how can they absorb that much, are they safe, and how can I ever manage to insert them down there.
+You see, I was always curious to try tampons; how do they work, how can they absorb that much, are they safe, and how can I ever manage to insert them 'down there'.
 It seemed scary, and kind of a big deal!
 So I researched, asked a couple of my friends, then researched - yes, again.
 After that, I waited for my period, tried tampons, and here is my feedback...

-1. No, tampons are not small penises, and they do not make you loose your virginity!
+1. No, tampons are not small penises, and they do not make you lose your virginity!

 Tackling the virginity point; whether you are a virgin or not, you can use tampons as they should not break your hymen (which is not a factor of virginity, but that's a different topic).
 In very rare cases, like extreme sports and horse back riding, it "might" happen, but if you follow the instructions correctly you have nothing to worry about.
 Ask your gynecologist in case you're in doubt or if you have a specific medical condition.